peymanshahidi/greg2sol/readme.txt

 *******************************************************************************
-** Instructions for "greg2sol" command by Peyman Shahidi **
-** Last updated: Oct 10, 2020
+** Instructions for "greg2sol" calendar converter command by Peyman Shahidi ** ** Last updated: Jul 10, 2023 (19 Tir 1402)
 *******************************************************************************

 *******************************************************************************
-This command takes as input "year, month, day" in Gregorian calendar and returns the corresponding dates in Solar Hijri calendar.
+This command takes "year, month, day" in Gregorian calendar as inputs and returns the corresponding dates in Solar Hijri calendar.

 ** Note 1: